Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Methodology

 \paragraph{Classifying Telegram Messages}

-Since a Telegram message can have up to 40,986 characters, the tokenized message may exceed the maximum sequence length of the BERT model, which is 512.
-To address this problem, we split all messages that had more than 412 words into parts with a maximum length of 412 words.
-When splitting the message, we made sure not to split sentences.
-For this purpose, we used the sentence detection of the library spaCy \cite{spacy}.
+Because a Telegram message can have up to 40,986 characters, the tokenized message may exceed the maximum sequence length of the BERT model, which is 512.
+To tackle this problem, we split all messages that had more than 412 words into parts with a maximum length of 412 words.
+When splitting a message, we made sure not to split sentences.
+For this purpose, we used the sentence detection method of the library spaCy \cite{spacy}.
 There were two reasons for setting the threshold to 412 words.
 First, using words instead of tokens was easier during preprocessing.
-Second, it is possible for a word to be tokenized into multiple tokens.
+Second, a word can be tokenized into multiple tokens.
 Therefore, we set the threshold to 412 instead of 512.
-Every part of the split message were individually classified.
+Every part of the split message was individually classified.
 The final label of the complete message results from the highest probability for the abusive class.
-The reason for this approach was, that an abusive text can contain non-abusive sentences but not the other way around.
-In addition to the six classification models, we used Google's Perspective API\footnote{\url{https://www.perspectiveapi.com/}} to classify the Telegram messages.
+The reason for this approach was because an abusive text can contain nonabusive sentences but not the other way around.
+In addition to the six classification models, we used Google’s Perspective API\footnote{\url{https://www.perspectiveapi.com/}} to classify Telegram messages.
 The API returns a toxicity score between 0 and 1, representing how toxic the content of a text is.
-We used these classifications as a baseline to benchmark our own models.
+We used these classification results as a baseline to benchmark our models.

 \paragraph{Evaluating Classification Models} To evaluate the classification performance of our trained models on Telegram messages, five annotators manually annotated 1,150 of the classified Telegram messages.
-More information on the annotators follows below.
+More information about the annotators follows below.
 The 1,150 messages originated from two different sampling strategies.
-The first strategy uses the classifications of the six trained models and the Perspective API.
+The first strategy uses the classification results of the six trained models and the Perspective API.
 For each classifier, we sampled 50 messages classified as abusive and 50 classified as neutral, resulting in a total of 700.
-The second strategy employed a topic model trained on the Telegram messages (more details on the topic model can be found in the subsection Topic Model).
+The second strategy used a topic model trained on Telegram messages (more details on the topic model can be found in the subsection Topic Model).
 We randomly sampled 30 messages from the 15 most prominent topics.
-In the end, we ensured that the annotation candidates do not contain any duplicates.
-By doing so, we assured that the dataset has a certain degree of abusive content and that it represents the most relevant topics.
+Finally, we ensured that the annotation candidates do not contain any duplicates.
+As a result, we assured that the dataset has a certain degree of abusive content and that it represents the most relevant topics.